 A particularly smart solution was found for supplying electricity to the thermostats: an integrated thermogenerator converts the radiators’ heat to electrical energy.
 So you don’t have to connect electric cables or insert batteries.
 Otherwise, for a portfolio of our size, a huge mountain of waste batteries and special waste would be created within one or two heating seasons.

 In future the new heating control system will not only create heat energy savings.
 By then the ‘smart home’ solution will be able to do so much more: it will detect whether a window is open or broken.
 It will become a communications centre and inform you via the display if the rubbish collection times change, for example.
 Last but not least, it will make the home safer – particularly for seniors.
 In case of an emergency, movement sensors can inform the gateway if a person falls over at home, for example.
 The gateway can then automatically call the emergency services.
 But there is still a lot to do before this becomes a reality.
-However, as early as spring 2019, we will see smart technology controlling the heating via the new gateway in the first 3,000 homes – centrally at home or on the move.
+However, since spring 2019, we see smart technology controlling the heating via the new gateway in the first 3,000 homes – centrally at home or on the move.